-Sedition is a serious felony punishable by fines and up to 20 years in prison and it refers to the act of inciting revolt or violence against a lawful authority with the goal of destroying or overthrowing it.
+Sedition is a serious felony punishable by fines and prison time, and it refers to the act of inciting revolt or violence against a lawful authority with the goal of destroying or overthrowing it.

 Seditious Conspiracy and Federal Law: The Basics

-- To prevent, hinder, or delay by force the execution of any law of the United States; or
+- To prevent, hinder, or delay by force the execution of any law of the United States, or

 Free Speech, Sedition, and Treason

 In order to get a conviction for seditious conspiracy, the government must prove that the defendant in fact conspired to use force.
-Simply advocating for the use of force is not the same thing and in most cases is protected as free speech under the First Amendment.
+Simply advocating for the use of force is not the same thing.
+In most cases, simply advocating for the use of force is protected as free speech under the First Amendment.

-While seditious conspiracy is generally defined as conduct or language inciting rebellion against the authority of a state, treason is the more serious offense of actively levying war against the United States or giving aid to its enemies.
+While seditious conspiracy is generally defined as conduct or language inciting rebellion against the authority of a state, treason is the more serious offense of actively making war against the United States or giving aid to its enemies.
 Another way of looking at it is that seditious conspiracy often occurs before an act of treason.

 Seditious Conspiracy: Historical Examples

 The first of such nationalists was Pedro Albizu Campos, who (along with nine accomplices) was convicted of sedition in 1937 and jailed for 10 years for attempting to overthrow the government.
 He and others had been active members of the Nationalist Party, which (according to the U.S. prosecutors) was aimed at independence through force.
 Other, similar cases involving Puerto Rican nationalists followed.

 More recently, in 2010, nine members of a militia group called "the Hutaree" spanning Michigan, Ohio, and Indiana were charged with seditious conspiracy on suspicion of planning an armed conflict against federal, state, and local law enforcement.
 They were acquitted by a judge in 2012, however, due to insufficient evidence.

 Charged with a Federal Crime?
-Get in Touch With a Defense Attorney Today
+Get in Touch with a Defense Attorney Today

 While sedition is not a commonly charged offense in this country, federal crimes, in general, are punished quite severely upon conviction.
 If you're facing seditious conspiracy charges or any other federal charges, you'll want to work with an attorney experienced in federal matters.
 Get started today by meeting with an experienced criminal defense attorney near you.